Jira Core Cloud

-- Jira Pricing Plans — Jira provides users with a number of different pricing plans, check them out here.
+- Jira Pricing Plans — Jira provides users with a number of different pricing plans

-- Jira Cost Per User — Like most business software, Jira pricing operates on a cost per user basis
+- Jira Cost Per User — Jira pricing operates on a cost per user basis

 - Jira Cloud Costs— An affordable option in which users don't have to worry about managing their own server

-- Jira Server Costs— For small to medium sized businesses looking host their own Jira server
+- Jira Server Costs— For small to medium sized businesses hosting their own server

-- Jira Data Center Costs— Exclusively for enterprise-level companies with at least 500 employees.
+- Jira Data Center Costs— Exclusively for companies with at least 500 employees.

-- Should You Pay for Jira?— The final verdict on whether Jira is right for you
+- Verdict: Should You Pay for Jira?— The final verdict on whether Jira is right for you

 - Jira FAQs — Some common questions (and answers) about Jira